Corsicana, TX 75110

 Celebrate the Holidays in Style

 The holiday season is a magical time of year, and you don’t even need to wait until Thanksgiving to kick it off.
 Start the most wonderful time of the year with the Holiday Tree Lighting celebration (Nov.
-22) in Downtown Corsicana.
-Beau, Navarro College’s English bulldog mascot, will be on hand to help light the majestic three-story tree.
-Watch the lighting and stick around for the live music, train rides, and fireworks.
+19) in Downtown Corsicana.
+Watch as the three-story tree is illuminated by more than 10,000 lights, then embark on a horse and carriage ride, cruise along a trackless train, or go iceless skating before settling in to listen to a live band.
 The downtown area’s stores stay open late, giving you the perfect opportunity to get in some early Christmas shopping.
+All the fun concludes with a magnificent fireworks display that Santa himself would approve of.

 All the holiday fun continues with the Festival of Lights Parade (Dec.
-7), a festive procession that winds its way through Downtown Corsicana.
-The parade coincides with the Heritage Bowl, a clash of two Division II football teams that plays out at Corsicana ISD’s 10,001-seat Tiger Stadium.
-To tie up your last bit of Christmas shopping, be here for Holiday Wine Stroll (Dec.
-14), which features extended shopping hours for dozens of the downtown area's finest shops.
+4), a festive procession that winds its way through Downtown Corsicana.
+The parade coincides with the Fun Town RV Heritage Bowl, a clash of two Division II football teams that plays out at Corsicana ISD’s 10,001-seat Tiger Stadium.
+To tie up your last bit of Christmas shopping, be here for Mimosas at the Market (Dec.
+11).
+Browse the wares of dozens of the downtown area’s finest shops as you try each establishment’s own take on the classic brunch beverage.

 These events offer plenty of festive charm, but there’s much more to see and do here during the holiday season.